Understanding The Critical Role Of CPR In Saving Lives During Water-Related Emergencies

 • Personal responsibility

-There are plenty of physical and mental benefits of becoming an instructor.
-For instance, you must ascertain your own physical and mental fitness.
+There are plenty of physical and mental benefits to becoming an instructor.
+For instance, you must ascertain your own physical and psychological fitness.
 You will have to work on your body to ensure 100% fitness.
 Furthermore, while teaching team building and alertness, your sense of discipline and responsibility will improve.
-These skills will help you immensely out of your professional life as well.
+These skills will help you immensely in your professional life as well.
 Finally, this profession teaches you to think on your feet and make quick decisions.

 • Make the most of your knowledge for the greater good